abhimax/next-js-micro-frontend-shopping-cart/README.md

 ## Getting Started

-run `pnpm run start` and browse to `http://localhost:3001` or one of the others
+run `pnpm run start` and browse to `https://next-js-micro-frontend-shopping-cart-home-5027mw351.vercel.app` or one of the others. previously before the deployment it was http://localhost:3001
 ## How it works
 To streamline the development workflow of our micro-frontend architecture, we utilize the powerful pnpm command
 ```bash